Alejogb1/job-board/blog-data/how-can-i-pass-input-parameters-to-a-custom-validation-function-in-ruby.md

 id: "how-can-i-pass-input-parameters-to-a-custom-validation-function-in-ruby"
 ---

-Alright, let's talk about custom validation functions in Ruby and the nuances of parameter passing.
+, let's talk about custom validation functions in Ruby and the nuances of parameter passing.
 I've seen this crop up quite a bit in projects, and there's often a need to go beyond the standard validations that Rails (or other frameworks) offer.
 The core idea is that you're creating a more specific rule, something that requires more than just checking for the presence of a value or its data type.

 The primary challenge, as you've pointed out, is how to feed context or specific parameters into these custom validation checks.
 A simple method call won't cut it when you need to, for instance, validate a date against a user-defined range or compare a value with another field in the same record.
 My experience has taught me that relying solely on implicit context can lead to brittle and hard-to-debug code.
 You really want that explicit control.